theNewDynamic/coosbay-1/site/content/sitepages/sportsman-show-giveaway.md

 ### Entered to win little basket and grand prize.

-Entering to win show basket and you will automatically be entered to win grand prize of two nights stay, and meals? _No cash value._
+ENTER TO WIN AN OREGON’S ADVENTURE COAST

+SPORTSMAN’S GIFT BASKET

+Enter to win this basket of great gifts we’ve collected

+just for this show.
+Must be 21 to enter.

+ADVENTURE COAST GRAND PRIZE

+You will also be entered to win our Grand Prize drawing in March!

+2 Night Stay at The Mill Casino • Hotel & RV Park*; 3 Meal Vouchers toLocal Restaurants and Adventure Passes for Local Attractions.

+\*Subject to availability.
+No purchase necessary.
+Void where prohibited.
+Open to all legal U.S. residents.
+See our website for details and restrictions.

+ _No cash value._

 ### ENTER HERE TO WIN!